PedroCastro22/HCIassignment/coronaPM/README.md

 # Corona Quick Visualization

-View this notebook in your browser by running a web server in this folder.
+View this webpage in your browser by running a web server in this folder.
 For
 example:

 ~~~sh